justindav1s/openshift-ansible-on-openstack/README.md

 https://wiki.openstack.org/wiki/OpenStackClient/Authentication.

-If you chose the clouds.yaml method, which I prefer as you credentials are secure on the server behind ssh, then the above playbook reduces to :
+If you choose the clouds.yaml method, which I prefer as your credentials are secure on the server behind ssh, then the above playbook reduces to :

 ```asciidoc
 - hosts: openstack-server